-The Building as a Body
+The Building as Body Publication Launch

 The Building as a Body is a project between Manual Labours (Sophie Hope and Jenny Richards) and the staff at Nottingham Contemporary.

 During our residency at Nottingham Contemporary we have been working with staff to explore the architecture of the workplace, looking into the ways in which buildings and bodies are fluid ecosystems which affect each other.
 The metaphor of the building as a body has allowed us to map body systems onto the different areas of the building in order to identify symptoms or blockages and diagnose the conditions that perpetuates them.

 Our discussions with staff have focused on the ways the building makes them feel – physically and emotionally and what systems are in place to maintain a healthy body.
 This has meant working with staff in all roles of the organisation and understanding the everyday life of the building and the myriad of work that goes on here.
 As a public institution the focus of the organisation is outward facing.
 This can mean the inward facing job of caring for the building and bodies that work in it can sometimes be overlooked.
 As Graham and Thrift point out in their article, Out of Order; Understanding Repair and Maintenance (2007), the role of buying milk for tea and coffee, or booking a room for a meeting only come into focus when they don’t function accordingly.
 Our research has highlighted some of these overlooked everyday sources of irritation, which, left untreated begin to take their toll.

 November 2016: We facilitated a workshop with staff to explore their physical and emotional rela tionship to work.
 Out of this came the idea of the building as a body.
 With the group we started to map body systems onto the building and visited different parts of the building to identify symptoms and then diagnose the conditions.
 This resulted in a series of health assessments drafted by the staff which we then turned into prescriptions.